veselinn16/js_drum_kit/README.md

 # JS Drum Kit

 ## Description
-A JavaScript app for playing the drums :).
+A JavaScript app for playing the drums :smile:.

 ## Getting Started